Lexawise's Official Icon

 • Geographic factors: A property’s surroundings, such as views, climate, and nearby amenities, influence its uniqueness.

-• Legal Issues: Zoning laws and property rights make a difference, depending on where the location is situated.
+• Legal issues: Zoning laws and property rights make a difference, depending on where the property is located.

 • Market perception: Buyer preferences and demand fluctuate based on individual property characteristics.

-The concept reinforces the idea that real estate investments must be judged carefully on.
+The concept reinforces the idea that real estate investments must be evaluated carefully on a case-by-case basis.

 Nonhomogeneity in real estate and its impact on value

-A lack of uniformity in real estate is one major determinant of property value and shapes the market’s behavior.
-Because no two properties are alike, each needs to be valued according to its characteristics.
-The principle contained herein has numerous major implications for property valuation, market trends, and pricing strategies.
+A lack of uniformity in real estate is a major factor in property value and market behavior.
+Because no two properties are alike, each property must be valued according to its own characteristics.
+This principle affects appraisals, market trends, and pricing strategies.

 Appraisal challenges